RESOStandards/reso-certification-help/docs/providers.md

 # Endorsements
-The RESO Certification process requires providers (MLS vendors) to review their customers’ (MLSs) testing reports and then use the RESO Certification System to notify them.
-The customers will then review the results and approve them to receive certification for the given endorsement.
+The RESO Certification process requires a provider (MLS vendor) to review customer (MLS) testing reports and then notify the customer through the RESO Certification System.
+The customer will then review the results and approve them to receive certification for any given endorsement.

-At this time, there are two possible endorsements that can be issued to data providers, **Data Dictionary 1.7** and Web **API Core 2.0.0**, which have different reports available.
+At this time, there are two possible endorsements that can be issued to data providers, **Data Dictionary 1.7** and **Web API Core 2.0.0**, each of which have different reports.

-After logging in to [certification.reso.org](certification.reso.org), the endorsements are shown under their respective organizations.

-There are several sorting and filtering options at the top of the endorsements page.
+After logging in to [certification.reso.org](certification.reso.org), endorsements are shown under their respective organizations with several sorting and filtering options at the top of the endorsements page.

 _[Endorsement List]_